 Even if you're collecting on a budget, there are plenty of wonderful antiques and collectibles you can buy for less (much less in some cases!) than $10 per piece that can be very rewarding to own and display.
 You can even venture beyond your online comfort zone to enjoy foraging antique shops, flea markets, and antique shows without breaking the bank.
 There are many, many ideas for bargain antique shopping, and here are five great places to start.

-Truthfully, we worked our way up to these more expensive cards starting out with vintage cat postcards and greetings designed to celebrate birthdays and other festive holidays.
-Very rarely did we pay more than $10 for a cat card we ran across, and that was a pre-Internet collection.
-Many of those holiday cards still run only a dollar or two.
+Though postcards can sometimes be quite expensive if they're very collectible, many popular holiday cards still run only a dollar or two.
 There are many other affordable postcard options out there, so all you need to do is find a favorite niche to get started.

-Not only are vintage handkerchiefs pretty collectibles in their own right, they can also be quite useful for craft projects.
+Not only are vintage handkerchiefs pretty collectibles in their own right, but they can also be quite useful for craft projects.
 Even if you collect vintage hankies with lace trim to tuck into your jacket pockets or nicely embroidered examples to frame as wall hangings, hankies hold lots of collecting potential.
-And, best of all, you can often find them for just a few dollars apiece.
-In fact, we've seen them on occasion at estate sales for 25-50 cents each.
-Now that's a bargain!
+And, best of all, you can often find them for just a few dollars apiece, or even less.

-Now don't get me wrong, there are some very pricey buttons out there on the secondary market.
+There are some very pricey buttons out there on the secondary market.
 Rarities and hard to find items come in all shapes and sizes.
 But the vast majority of button collections are made up of fairly inexpensive examples that are just as interesting as can be.
-We're personally drawn to Bakelite buttons.
-We don't own many, and we eventually sell most examples we buy, but we always have to at least take a look at them when we spy some at a show.
 Whether you're a seamstress yourself, or just remember your grandmother sewing up a storm when you were a child, clothing buttons can bring back lots of great memories for a very small investment.
 And if you're willing to pay closer to $10 per button, you can snag some really great examples like pretty hand painted porcelains and metal military buttons, along with those made from various and sundry materials such as glass and bone.

 Vintage Sheet Music